Vermilacinia howei

 Vermilacinia howei is a fruticose lichen that grows on trees and shrubs in the fog regions along the Pacific Coast of North America in the coastal scrub region of the Channel Islands of California, and around Bahía de San Quintín, Baja California and further south in the Vizcaíno Desert.
-The epithet is in honor of Reginald Heber Howe, Jr. for his contributions to lichenology, especially acknowledged for providing images of the type (biology) specimens in his revision of the genus Ramalina.
+The epithet honors Reginald Heber Howe, Jr. for his contributions to lichenology, especially acknowledged for providing images of the type (biology) specimens in his revision of the genus Ramalina.

-Distinguishing Features
+Distinguishing features

 Vermilacinia howei is classified in the subgenus Cylindricaria in which it is distinguished from related species by the thallus divided into tubular slightly inflated branches.
 The species is also one of two in the genus—within North America—that lacks the diterpene, a diagnostic character trait that easily separates the species from most others in the genus.
 The triterpene zeorin, which is also common in the genus, is usually present in trace amounts, while other lichen substances are not evident from thin-layer chromatography (plates).
-Mature apothecia are usually present, in contrast to rarely being fully developed in V. cerebra.
+Mature apothecia (fruiting bodies) are usually present, in contrast to rarely being fully developed in V. cerebra.